patelhitesh/n8n-workflows/README.md

-# ⚡ N8N Workflow Collection & Documentation: RAG-Powered Chatbot Framework
+# ⚡ N8N Workflow Collection: RAG-Powered Chatbots

 An organized collection of **n8n workflows**.
 It houses robust n8n workflows designed to automate query answering from a custom knowledge base.
 The entire solution is built on a Retrieval-Augmented Generation (RAG) architecture, with n8n serving as the central orchestration platform.